narojkumar99/drm_wv_fp_player/README.md

 ## Flutter Plugin
 [plug-in package](https://flutter.io/developing-packages/),
-a specialized package that includes platform-specific implementation code for Android and/or iOS.
+a specialize package that includes platform-specific implementation code for Android and/or iOS.